 The small town is most famed for its appearance in Bridget Jones’s Diary movie as the home of Bridget’s parents.
 During the time of filming, the entire village was covered in fake snow and Christmas decorations in the middle of summer!

 The only real “attraction” in Snowshill is Snowshill Manor and Garden.
-Bought in the early 20th century by Charles Wade, it is now maintained by the National Trust and is home to numerous eclectic treasures that Wade collected throughout his lifetime.
+Bought in the early 20th century by Charles Wade, the National Trust now maintains it and is home to numerous eclectic treasures that Wade collected throughout his lifetime.